RAF Church Fenton, Yorkshire

 Control tower 12096/41 & CFN 45/4.

-The main roads traffic light controls when aircraft were landing or taking off over the road.
+The main road traffic light controls when aircraft were landing or taking off over the road.

 Traffic lights at the end of the runway.